 Changes (mutations) in three genes, PRKCSH, LRP5 and SEC63, are linked to polycystic liver disease [15, 16].
 These genes are not associated with AD-PKD.
 Individuals with mutations in SEC63 or PRKCSH tend to have more severe symptoms compared to individuals with polycystic liver disease without mutations in one of these two genes .
 However, less than 50% of individuals with polycystic liver disease have a mutation in one of these genes, so other genes may be involved in this condition [3, 13].
 GANAB, ALG8 and SEC61B are three genes potentially involved in polycystic liver disease and are being investigated as possible causes of the disease [18-21].

 Disease causing (pathogenic) mutations in SEC63 and PRKCSH lead to defects in processing, folding and translocation of newly synthesized glycoproteins.
 This is associated with embryological malformations which causes the formation of fluid-filled cysts throughout the liver.
 [4, 7, 13].

-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
-The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.
+Most cases of polycystic liver disease are inherited in an autosomal dominant pattern.
+Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
+The abnormal gene can be inherited from either parent or can be the result of a mutated (changed) gene in the affected individual.
+The risk of passing the abnormal gene from an affected parent to an offspring is 50% for each pregnancy.
+The risk is the same for males and females.

-Genetic counseling may be of benefit for patients and their families.
-Other treatment is symptomatic and supportive.
+Genetic counseling is recommended for patients and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.